 Carlos Hyde*, RB, Ohio State

 Height: 5-11.
 Weight: 230.
 40 Time: 4.66.
-Projected Round (2014): 2.
-5/6/14: The powerful Hyde is a one-cut downhill runner who can pick up yards after contact.
+Projected Round (2014): 1-2.
+4/5/14: The powerful Hyde is a one-cut downhill runner who can pick up yards after contact.
 He looks like he has the burst and the quickness to hit the hole before it closes in the NFL.
 Hyde has a lot of power and can run over, or through, defensive backs in the open field.
 He is a first-round talent who may slip to Day 2 because of the devaluing of the running back position.
-Some teams are grading Hyde as a first-rounder, while others are giving him a second-round grade.
-Hyde or Jeremy Hill is likely to be the first running back selected.
+Some teams are grading Hyde as a first, while others are giving him a second-round grade.

 Hyde was suspended for the first three games of the 2013 season.
 After returning to the lineup for the Buckeyes, he ran over the Big Ten.
 Hyde had huge games against Northwestern (26-168), Iowa (24-149) and Purdue (16-147).
 Against Illinois, he was completely dominant.
 Hyde totaled 247 yards on 24 carries with four touchdowns on the ground.
 As a receiver, he had two receptions for 26 yards and a score.